 Art Futures exhibition: Dunedin Art School 2016

 Not only is my artistic style devoted to technical detail but also to the creation of visual stories.
-My first solo exhibition was at the Dunedin Art School, for Art Futures.
+My first art exhibition was at the Dunedin Art School, for Art Futures.
 Aotearoa was a series of watercolour paintings that integrated energy, culture and climate change.
 Visual storytelling was portrayed through New Zealand native birds and their changing environment.
 Maori symbolism signified New Zealand’s cultural identity within the landscape and respect for the land.